Cacsjep/goxis/Readme.md

 Just digg into examples to see how you can use goxis.
 Currently we had:
   - axevent 	| Demonstrate how to subscribe to an Virutal Input state change
+  - axoverlay	| Render rects via axolveray api
   - axparameter   | Demonstrate how to get an parameter and listen to changes
   - license 	| Show how to obtain the license state
   - vdostream 	| High level wrapper demonstration to get video frames (stream)
   - webserver     | Reverse proxy webserver with fiber

 # ACAP API Docs